Jinnbo/Pygame-/README.md

 **Objective**:

+Surivive for as long as possible

-Surivive and kill 10 minions to trigger boss fight
+Kill 10 minions to trigger boss fight